HMS Asia (1764): American Revolutionary War

 Asia saw early service in the American Revolutionary War, as a transport vessel for 500 Royal Marines sent to New York City in 1774 to quell rising tensions among the local population.
 She arrived in New York Harbor on 4 December and remained there until later in the month when she joined a flotilla commanded by Admiral Richard Howe.
-But on 1 January, 1775 she's part of V. Admiral Graves' North American Squadron, listed under command of Cpt.
+But on 1 January 1775 she was part of Vice-Admiral Graves' North American Squadron, listed under command of Cpt.
 Geo Vanderput.

 Returning to New York Harbor, Asia supplied protection for the merchant ship Duchess of Gordon, which Royal governor William Tryon had established as an ad hoc office in October 1775.
 He feared arrest by the rebels if he remained in the city.

 Asia was the ship on which Tryon and Loyalist Mayor David Mathews devised a plot to assassinate George Washington.
 Thomas Hickey, one of Washington's Life Guard, was executed for this plot.

 She was present at the Battle of Brooklyn in August 1776, and later survived a fire ship attack led by American revolutionary Silas Talbot.
 The fire ship did foul Asia and set fire to her, but the crew, aided by men from other nearby vessels, were able to extinguish the flames.

 In 1778-89 she escorted some East Indiamen to India.